mukumbasar/ecommerce-website/README.md

 # Ecommerce Website
-A React and Node.js application serves as a learning exercise to develop proficiency in both technologies, showcasing fundamental e-commerce features including a shopping cart, filtering, and dynamic slider functionalities.
+A React and Node.js application which serves as a learning exercise to develop proficiency in both technologies, showcasing fundamental e-commerce features including a shopping cart, filtering, and dynamic slider functionalities.

 ## Tools:
 - Node.js